FREE Uber Tax Info Pack

 As I said before, this is a good thing in theory, because it helps you save for your end-of-year tax bill as you go.
 But here’s the catch.
 If you hadn’t already saved up for that previous financial year’s income tax bill you may be still paying it off right now.
 Then at the same time, the ATO is asking you to start paying next year’s tax bill through the PAYG Instalments.
 This period of doubling down can be a financial burden for many drivers.

-This is why it’s so important to start saving for both your GST and Income Tax bills as you go, right from when you first start rideshare driving.
+This is why it’s so important to start saving for both your GST and income tax bills as you go, right from when you first start rideshare driving.

 Free Uber Tax Info PackFree Uber Tax Info Pack